- Asylum and Refugee Law

 - Legal Ethics

 Jon Bauer directs the Law School’s Asylum and Human Rights Clinic, a program in which law students, supervised by Clinic faculty, represent refugees who have fled persecution and are seeking asylum in the United States.
 Since the program’s founding in 2002, it has won grants of asylum or related forms of relief for well over 100 clients and their families.
 Professor Bauer, a Yale Law School graduate, has been teaching and supervising students since 1988, when he joined the UConn faculty after four years as a staff attorney with the Legal Action Center, a public interest law firm in New York City.
-His teaching also has included courses in employment discrimination law, refugee law, evidence and an interdisciplinary course on Wal-Mart, as well as clinics in the areas of civil rights, poverty law, and mediation.
+His teaching also has included courses in employment discrimination law, refugee law, immigration and workplace rights, evidence, and a course about Wal-Mart, as well as clinics in the areas of civil rights, poverty law, and mediation.

 Professor Bauer’s scholarly writing includes studies of multiple nationality and refugees, the ethical implications of secret settlements, and discrimination against people with disabilities in the bar admissions process.
 An article on clinical pedagogy he co-authored with Professor James H. Stark has been included in the Clinical Legal Education Association’s bibliography of basic reading for new clinical teachers.
 When not in the classroom or in court, Professor Bauer dedicates much of his time to public service.
-He chairs the Connecticut Fair Housing Center’s Board of Directors, and has served on the boards of several other legal services organizations.
-In 2015, the Connecticut Bar Association presented him with the Tapping Reeve Legal Educator Award for his contributions to legal education and the legal profession.
-In 2012, he received the Connecticut Immigrant and Refugee Coalition’s Myra Oliver Award for outstanding service to immigrant communities, and in 2010 he was presented with an ADA Groundbreaker Award by the Americans with Disabilities Act Coalition of Connecticut.
+He is a board member and past president of the Connecticut Fair Housing Center, and has served on the boards of several other legal services organizations.
+In 2015, the Connecticut Bar Association presented him with the Tapping Reeve Legal Educator Award for his contributions to legal education and the legal profession, and in 2016 he received a civil rights “Leaders and Legends” award from the Connecticut Commission on Human Rights and Opportunities.

 Jon Bauer, Multiple Nationality and Refugees, 47 Vanderbilt Journal of Transnational Law (2014)